Garou: Mark of the Wolves: Release

 Garou: Mark of the Wolves was originally released for Japanese arcades on November 26, 1999.
 It was first ported to the Neo Geo on February 25, 2000, and to the Dreamcast on September 21, 2001.
-In a popularity poll by SNK for the release of Garou: Mark of the Wolves, Rock topped the ranking and Terry ranked second.
-First announced in Tokyo Game Show 2001, the Dreamcast port was re-released on May 23, 2002, under the label of "SNK Best".
+In a popularity poll by SNK for the release of Garou: Mark of the Wolves, Rock topped the ranking, and Terry ranked second.
+First announced at Tokyo Game Show 2001, the Dreamcast port was re-released on May 23, 2002, under the label of "SNK Best".
 The original Dreamcast version was the only port released in North America on November 23, 2001, being one of the last games for the system in that region.
 In that version, it was renamed Fatal Fury: Mark of the Wolves.

 A PlayStation 2 port of the game was released in Japan on June 30, 2005, but was not released in North America.
 This port was re-released in the title of "NeoGeo Online Collection" and a "Limited Edition" of the same title on June 30.
 On June 21, 2007, it was once again released as "SNK Best Collection".
 The title also came to Xbox Live Arcade on June 24, 2009.
-In promoting Garou: Mark of the Wolves, SNK has used machine translations to describe the game which led to poorly done translations involving the main character.
+In promoting Garou: Mark of the Wolves, SNK has used machine translations to describe the game, which led to poorly done translations involving the main character.
 GiantBomb considered this a common issue seen in SNK history comparable to the iconic "All your base are belong to us".

 The PlayStation 4 and PlayStation Vita ports were later released, the latter for PlayStation Network in December 2016.
 A Nintendo Switch port would be released by Hamster Corporation on May 11, 2017, digitally under the ACA Neo Geo label, marking the first time the game was available on a Nintendo system.
 The Xbox One would later receive its own port of Garou on August 16, 2018, under the ACA Neo Geo banner.
 This version — a straight, barebones port of the original arcade game — was also released for the PlayStation 4 on the same day, separate from the online-capable version that had already been released for the console more than two years prior.

 In 2020, GOG, Steam, PlayStation 4, and PlayStation Vita versions of Garou featured rollback netcode from an update by Code Mystics, who also added their port of the game, replacing DotEmu's port that was released on Steam.
 Among bugfixes in the Steam version, the PlayStation 4 port also had Automatic or user-defined netcode settings.